linkedin/URL-Detector/README.md

 # Url Detector

+NOTE: This is a fork of the original https://github.com/linkedin/URL-Detector, which seems to be abandoned.
+This fork was created to allow continued maintenance by the OS community.

 The url detector is a library created by the Linkedin Security Team to detect and extract urls in a long piece of text.

 It is able to find and detect any urls such as: